-Do you know how successful your business is?
+Do you know how successful your hair or beauty business really is?
 How do you measure that success?
-In reality there are probably few businesses that have a solid, measured approach to determining their success.
-Sure healthy revenue and breaking even are a helpful guide, but how can you tell that your business is really working, that it’s truly successful?
+In reality there are probably few salon or spa businesses that have a solid, measured approach to determining their success, and not doing so can make a huge difference to your bottom line and potential growth.

 Rebooking your client after their appointment is hugely beneficial to all aspects of your business.
 For your team, it ensures a pre-booked column, job security and motivation from constantly being in demand.
 For your business, you’re securing future income so you can make important decisions with confidence.

 Client retention is all about creating loyal clients through providing high quality service and a fantastic experience.
 Loyal, long term clients are important to a business as they tend to spend more, cost less and make valuable referrals to new potential clients.

-If your annual revenue is $400,000 and your average revisit period is 8 weeks, reducing it by just one day (7 weeks and 6 days) will increase your annual revenue by $7,200!
+If your annual revenue is $400,000 and your average revisit period is eight weeks, reducing it by one day (seven weeks and six days) will increase your annual revenue by $7,200!

 When starting out we recommend trying to reduce your revisit period by one day, then analyse the results.
 We’re sure you’ll be impressed and as you become more confident you can reduce the period even further.

 Retaining clients and creating client loyalty is important to the overall success of your business, but obtaining new clients is also important.
 New clients are the lifeblood of any business, as they tie directly to revenue.

 A consistent increase in clients allows you to be certain of business growth, and it also ensures that more potential clients are hearing about your business.
 Ensuring you’re acquiring new clients also covers any lost ones.

 Your new client rate should be sitting at a minimum of 10%.
 Why?
 Because natural attrition sits at around 10%, which is a metric used to measure clients lost over a period of time who are not replaced.
 To counteract this, you need at least 10 percent of the clients stepping through your door to be new.